kristofergray/kristofergray/README.md

 - 👋 Hi, I’m @kristofergray
 - 👀 I’m interested in instructional design and web development.
-- 🌱 I’m currently learning web development using The Odin Project.
+- 🌱 I’m currently learning web development using Colt Steele's Web Development Bootcamp from Udemy
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...